 Code Walks#

 The 4.5-hour lab you registered for on MyTimetable is an umbrella lab that contains four such code walks.
 It serves to make sure that everyone can get a time slot for a code walk during a time that they are available.
 Actual code walk time slots will be allocated closer to the code walk dates, and only when you explicitly register your intent to participate in a code walk.
-You have to do so for each assignment you submit, by 6pm on the day of the base deadline (this does not change via extensions or assignment variables, as we try to form a schedule over the weekend and let everyone know their slot around Monday.
+You have to do so for each assignment you submit, by 6pm on the day of the base deadline (this does not change via extensions or extension tokens, as we try to form a schedule over the weekend and let everyone know their slot around Monday).
 If you have a legitimate reason and corresponding evidence for why you were unable to register by 6pm on the preceding Friday, we will still try to find some slot for you).

 In this process, you can also specify preferences for times outside of your registered lab time, and we will try to accommodate this where possible.
 However, we assume that you are at least available for all the times during your registered lab time.